storj-archived/core/doc/protocol.md

 succeed, then the descriptor is signed and returned along with a consignment token so the initiating renter can immediately upload the data.
-This call is the functional inverse of `OFFER`, as it is used for a renter to signal to a farmer that it wishes to rent capcacity.
+This call is the functional inverse of `OFFER`, as it is used for a renter to signal to a farmer that it wishes to rent capacity.
 These messages are generally sent based on information collected when subscribed to farmer capacity publications.